UoM-R-Workshop/.github/profile/README.md

 Learning objectives include:
 1. To understand how the R programming language works (understanding the ‘syntax’)
-2. To be able to confidently work through a data analysis lifecycle using R:
+2. To be able to confidently work through a data analysis lifecycle using R: Preparing, summarising, visualising and analysing data
 3. Running and interpreting basic hypothesis tests and regression-based models

 ### Contact details